 Continue reading to discover why CPT is an exceptional method for investigating coal ash ponds.

-How CPT Testing is Helpful
+Coal Ash Deposits: How CPT Testing is Helpful

-Vertek’s S4 CPT Sounding System offers modularity and can be used with a wide track skid steer to provide low ground pressure footprint and lower capital investment.
-The benefit of the S4 is that it can used as needed on a site and be adapted to common construction equipment via quick attach or mounted to a custom self-sufficient trailer.
+Vertek’s S4 CPT Sounding System offers modularity and can be used with a wide track skid steer to provide a low ground pressure footprint and lower capital investment.
+The benefit of the S4 is that it can be used as needed on a site and be adapted to common construction equipment via quick attach or mounted to a custom self-sufficient trailer.

-Vertek’s Track CPT Systems offer the ability to have a powerful track-mounted CPT system that also offers low ground pressure and built for high levels CPT production testing.
+Vertek’s Track CPT Systems offer the ability to have a powerful track-mounted CPT system that also offers low ground pressure and is built for high levels of CPT production testing.
 With a lighter and distributed footprint, these track systems are ideal for navigating less stable ground.